Paul Riebesell: Biography

-Riebesell studied mathematics and natural sciences in Munich, in Berlin, and at the University of Kiel, where he received his doctorate in 1905 under the supervision of Paul Stäckel.
-After receiving his doctorate, Riebesell was a Studienrat for a number of years in Hamburg.
+Riebesell studied mathematics and natural sciences at the Ludwig-Maximilians-Universität München, at the Friedrich Wilhelm University of Berlin, and at Kiel University, where he received his doctorate in 1905 under the supervision of Paul Stäckel.
+After receiving his doctorate, Riebesell was a Studienrat for a number of years at the University of Hamburg.
 In 1918, he became the second director of the Hamburg Jugendamt.
 He wrote a commentary on the Reichsgesetz für Jugendwohlfahrt (Youth Welfare Law).
 He published research on Einstein's theory of relativity.
 After he habilitated at the University of Hamburg, there at the beginning of the 1920s he was appointed an außerordentlicher Professor (non-tenured professor) in actuarial mathematics and remained in that position until 1934.
 In 1923, the city of Hamburg appointed him director of Hamburger Feuerkasse.
-In 1934 he was elected president of the Reichsverband des öffentlich-rechtlichen Versicherung (Reich Association of Public Insurance Companies). in 1937, he lost this position for political reasons.
+In 1934, he was elected president of the Reichsverband des öffentlich-rechtlichen Versicherung (Reich Association of Public Insurance Companies).
+In 1937, he lost this position for political reasons.
 In 1938, he became the director of the life insurance company Isar Lebensversicherungs-AG with headquarters in Munich.
-He was also a professor honorarius from 1935 to 1940 at the Technische Hochschule Berlin (TH Berlin), from 1935 at the University of Berlin, and from 1938 at the Ludwig Maximilian University of Munich.
-After WW II he returned to Hamburg as president of Hamburger Feuerkasse and held that position until his death in 1950.
-In 19,48 he co-founded the Deutsche Gesellschaft für Versicherungsmathematik (German Society for Actuarial Mathematics) and became its first chairman.
+He was also a professor honorarius from 1935 to 1940 at the Technische Hochschule Berlin (TH Berlin), from 1935 at the University of Berlin, and from 1938 at the Ludwig-Maximilians-Universität München.
+After WW II, he returned to Hamburg as president of Hamburger Feuerkasse and held that position until his death in 1950.
+In 1948, he co-founded the Deutsche Gesellschaft für Versicherungsmathematik (German Society for Actuarial Mathematics) and became its first chairman.

 Riebesell dealt with the influence of currency devaluation on insurance benefits.
 His achievement in actuarial science lies primarily in the transfer of actuarial approaches from life insurance to property insurance.
 He published, with Rudolf Lencer, the textbook and reference book "Deutsche Versicherungswirtschaft" (6 vols., 1936–39).

 During WWI, a thousand copies of Riebesell's booklet Mathematik im Krieg (Mathematics in war) were sent, free of charge, to the front.

 Riebesell was a member of the NSDAP.
 He signed the Bekenntnis der Professoren an den Universitäten und Hochschulen zu Adolf Hitler und dem nationalsozialistischen Staat, which was published in November 1933.

-In 1922 he married Elisabeth Lengstorf (1897–1976).
+In 1922, he married Elisabeth Lengstorf (1897–1976).
 They had two sons and four daughters.